bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Learning how to use the CSS selectors is important because it allows you to be more specific when styling your web pages.

-In the rest of this lesson, you\'ll be introduced to several advanced selectors.
+In the rest of this lesson, you&apos;ll be introduced to several advanced selectors.

 At first, they might seem more complex than the ones covered in this